McTsts/Minecraft-String-Utilities/README.md

 1. Run `function string:helper/build` in a commandblock to create the command block stuff
-2. `/data modify storage string:in in set value "aaauoajfafhiahadi36ajaSAHD"` to put in a string
+2. `data modify storage string:in in set value "aaauoajfafhiahadi36ajaSAHD"` to put in a string
 3. Press the button next to the impulse command block to start
-4. `/data get storage string:out out to get the char array`
+4. `data get storage string:out out to get the char array`

 This is possible thanks to: